-I have a feeling this weekend will be busy for many of us.
-First of all, Sunday is Father’s Day.
-We have a cookout planned with all the fixin’s and plenty of family members on the guest list.
-Secondly, it’s going to be sunny and hot (and humid, as I’ve mentioned previously).
+Warm weather means planning cookouts with all the fixin’s and plenty of family members on the guest list.
+It’s going to be sunny and hot this week -and humid, as I’ve mentioned previously.
 Outdoor work and play will need a proper remedy, which means keeping hydrated and cooling off with frosty treats.
 That’s why I decided to make this Tropical Sherbet Cake.
 It’s so refreshing, like air conditioning on a cake stand!

 Someone recently asked me what the difference between sherbet and ice cream was, and I found myself stammering a poorly articulated answer: “It’s like ice cream but less milky.
 It’s fruitier.
 It’s a little bit like sorbet but with milk in it.”
 I was right, but my answer was confusing.
 I could tell by the furrow in my friend’s brow.
 So here’s the gist of it.